qiyf/PredictiveGenome/README.md

 #### Build LAMMPS input

-Third, one needs to incorporate the epigenomic inputs produced from the step above into a topology file and an input file recognized by LAMMPS.
+Third, one needs to incorporate the epigenomic inputs produced from the step above into file formats recognized by LAMMPS for molecular dynamics simulation.

 ```
 ./example/4-buildLammpsInput.sh
 ```

-The files produced by this script are located at [`./runMolecularDynamics/inputFiles/lmps_input/`](./runMolecularDynamics/inputFiles/lmps_input/) and in the simulation folder [`./runMolecularDynamics/run_folder/Gm12878/chr1/run00/`](./runMolecularDynamics/run_folder/Gm12878/chr1/run00/).
+This script produces a [`topology file`]() that stores the Cartesian coordinates of each polymer beads and the connectivity among polymer beads, an [`input file`] that instructs the specifics of the molecular dynamics simulation, and a [`bash script`] to excute LAMMPS.

 #### Run simulation